AzmainAhnaf/Academic-Notes/1st Semester/HUM - 1113/4 - Paragraph.md

 Definition: Coherence refers to the logical flow and connection between sentences

 - How to Achieve Coherence
-	- Use transitional words like however, therefor, in addition
+	- Use transitional words like however, therefore, in addition
 	- Arrange sentences in a logical order (chronological, spatial, or importance-based)

 Tip: Ensure that each sentence naturally follows from the previous one.